-The following table is a roll-forward of the allowance for financing credit losses for the three months ended March 31, 2017 and year ended December 31, 2016:
+The following table is a roll-forward of the allowance for financing credit losses for the six months ended June 30, 2017 and year ended December 31, 2016:

-(In thousands) Balan of Period Provision Charge-offs Recoveries Ba lance at End of Period March 31, 2017 \$ 2,198 \$ 470 \$ \$ \$ 2,668 December 31, 2016 \$ 654 \$ 1,762 \$ (218) \$ \$ 2,198
+(In thousands) e at Beginning f Period Provision Charge-offs Recoveries Bal ance at End of Period June 30, 2017 \$ 2,198 \$ 303 \$ (572) \$ \$ 1,929 December 31, 2016 \$ 654 \$ 1,762 \$ (218) \$ \$ 2,198

 The Company's financing receivables are comprised of a single portfolio segment, as the balances are all derived from short-term payment plan arrangements and sales-type leasing arrangements within our target market of rural and community hospitals.
 The Company evaluates the credit quality of its financing receivables based on a combination of factors, including, but not limited to, customer collection experience, economic conditions, the customer's financial condition, and known risk characteristics impacting the respective customer base of rural and community hospitals, the most notable of which relate to enacted and potential changes in Medicare and Medicaid reimbursement rates as rural and community hospitals typically generate a significant portion of their revenues and related cash flows from beneficiaries of these programs.
-In addition to specific account identification, the Company utilizes historical collection experience to establish the allowance for credit losses.
-Financing receivables are written off only after the Company has exhausted all collection efforts.
+In addition to specific account identification, the Company has exhausted all collection efforts.
 The Company has been successful in collecting its financing receivables and considers the credit quality of such arrangements to be good, especially as the underlying assets act as collateral for the receivables.

 Customer payments are considered past due if a scheduled payment is not received within contractually agreed upon terms.
 To facilitate customer collection and credit monitoring efforts, financing receivable amounts are invoiced and reclassified to trade accounts receivable when they become due, with all invoiced amounts placed on nonaccrual status.
 As a result, all past due amounts related to the Company's financing receivables are included in trade accounts receivable in the accompanying condensed consolidated balance sheets.
-The following is an analysis of the age of financing receivables amounts (excluding short-term payment plans) that have been reclassified to trade accounts receivable and were past due as of March 31, 2017 and December 31, 2016:
+The following is an analysis of the age of financing receivables amounts (excluding short-term payment plans) that have been reclassified to trade accounts receivable and were past due as of June 30, 2017 and December 31, 2016:

 (In thousands) 1 to 90 Days Past Due 91 to 180 Days Past Due 181 + Days Past Due Total Past Due

-March 31, 2017 \$ 247 \$ 55 \$ 41 \$ 343
+June 30, 2017 \$ 384 \$ 33 \$ 42 \$ 459

 December 31, 2016 \$ 228 \$ 31 \$ 34 \$ 293